Readless

 3. Read in-app: Newsletters stay out of your primary Gmail inbox

 Pricing: Free plan available.
-Pro plan at $35/year adds advanced features.
+Meco PRO is $3.99/month (or $35/year) and adds advanced filtering, AI digest features, and unlimited groups.
 Compare options in our Meco pricing guide or see Meco alternatives.

 3. Readwise Reader — Best for Highlights and Research